|

-what I purchased from an ad on eBay.
+what I purchased from eBay.
 It's not in too bad

 of shape, but needs polishing beyond my capability to make it